explosion/spacy-transformers/README.md

 `spacy-pytorch-transformers` also performs length-based subbatching internally.
 The subbatching regroups batches by sequence length, to minimise the amount of padding required.
 The configuration option `batch_by_length` controls this behaviour.
-You can set it to 0 or `None` to disable the subbatching, or set it to an integer to require that the subbatches must be at least N sequences long.
+You can set it to 0 to disable the subbatching, or set it to an integer to require that the subbatches must be at least N sequences long.

 The subbatching and per-sentence processing are used instead of input truncation, which many transformer implementations otherwise resort to.